GeorgianStan/vanilla-context-menu/README.md

 import * as VanillaContextMenu from 'vanilla-context-menu';
 ```

-### Side-effects

-Importing the library will have side effects in your application:
-- It will create a `style` tag with the library's **isolated** CSS rules.

 ## Examples

 > You can check the `public` folder for more examples -- [public/index.html](https://github.com/GeorgianStan/vanilla-context-menu/blob/master/public/index.html).